 Additionally, an attack on drones could disrupt sensitive security operations, including police surveillance, gas and chemical plant inspections, or even the delivery of critical medical supplies and equipment.
 In a worst-case scenario, a commercial drone weighing hundreds of pounds could be deliberately crashed into a crowd, resulting in mass casualties.

-Regardless of what steps we take, the drone industry is only getting bigger.
-And because the benefits we could experience from drone technology are potentially endless, we must step up and protect this emerging industry.
-Currently, there is not much in the way of discouragement against hacking – the sentences and punishment when hackers are apprehended are typically pretty light, and the more skilled a hacker is, the less likely that hacker is to be caught.
+Regardless of what steps we take, the drone industry will only increase.
+And because the benefits are potentially endless, we must step up and protect this emerging industry.
+Currently, there is not much in the way of discouragement against hacking – the sentences and punishments are relatively light, and the more skilled a hacker is, the less likely that hacker will be caught.
 And so, rather than punitive actions, it makes sense to put the bulk of our effort into prevention.
-Advancing encryption capabilities needs to be as important (if not more so) than advancing the technology itself.
+Advancing encryption capabilities needs to be as important as advancing the technology itself.